ThojoUno/aumAccelerator/README.md

 Alerts are configured to notify you when software updates are available, and when software updates are installed.
 Alerts are also configured to notify you if a patch assessment or software update deployment has failed.
 Alert severity is configurable.
 Pre-warning, alerting is still a work in progress, but the basics are included.

 ## Prerequisites
-The aumAccelerator uses a number of Bicep modules from the [ALZ-Bicep](https://github.com/Azure/ALZ-Bicep/) Github repository, and from the [Common Azure Resource Modules Library (CARML)](https://github.com/Azure/ResourceModules) Github repository.
+The aumAccelerator uses a number of Bicep modules from the [ALZ-Bicep](https://github.com/Azure/ALZ-Bicep/) Github repository, and from the [Azure Verified Modules](https://azure.github.io/Azure-Verified-Modules/) library.

 ### ALZ-Bicep
 I recommend you start with the [ALZ-Bicep accelerator](https://github.com/Azure/ALZ-Bicep/wiki/Accelerator), which will give you the basic framework for successfully implementing the aumAccelerator.
 After you complete the steps to implement the ALL-Bicep accelerator, copy the workloads/103-core-azure-update-manager files to your local ALZ-Bicep\workloads folder.
 We keep custom modules in a separate **workloads** folder so as not to cause any conflicts with upgrading of the ALZ-Bicep files.

 The aumAccelerator uses several Bicep modules from the ALZ-Bicep repo.
 The **policyAssignmentManagementGroup.bicep** module to assign the *"Configure periodic checking for missing system updates on azure virtual machines"* policy definition to the Intermediate root management group.
 If you are not familar with policy assignment in Azure Landing zones, I recommend you visit the [Azure Enterprise Scale Landing Zone (ESLZ)](https://github.com/Azure/Enterprise-Scale/wiki/ALZ-Policies) architecture documentation before continuing.

-### Common Azure Resource Modules Library (CARML)
+### Azure Verified Modules (AVM)
-The CARML Github repo includes a library of mature and curated Bicep modules as well as a Continuous Integration (CI) environment leveraged for modules' validation and versioned publishing.
-The aumAccelerator uses the /authorization/policy-assignment/main.bicep module to assign Azure maintenance configurations.
-I simply download the CARML repo zip file, open and copy the modules/authorization folder to your local ALZ-Bicep\CARML\modules\authorization folder.
-This folder structure will not exist, so by copying the files, you will create it.
-There are a number of useful modules in the authorization folder.
-Consult the README.MD located in each sub-folder for usage information.
+Azure Verified Modules (AVM) is an initiative to consolidate and set the standards for what a good Infrastructure-as-Code module looks like.

+Modules will then align to these standards, across languages (Bicep, Terraform etc.) and will then be classified as AVMs and available from their respective language specific registries.

+AVM is a common code base, a toolkit for our Customers, our Partners, and Microsoft.
+It’s an official, Microsoft driven initiative, with a devolved ownership approach to develop modules, leveraging internal & external communities.

+Azure Verified Modules enable and accelerate consistent solution development and delivery of cloud-native or migrated applications and their supporting infrastructure by codifying Microsoft guidance (WAF), with best practice configurations.

-## Modules
+## Accelerator Modules
 1. **policyAssignmentManagementGroup.bicep** - Assigns the *"Configure periodic checking for missing system updates on azure virtual machines"* policy definition to the Intermediate root management group.
 This module comes from the ALZ-Bicep repo.
 2. **resourceGroup.bicep** - Creates the Azure resource group in the specified subscription for accelerator resources.
 This module comes from the ALZ-Bicep repo.
-(This has been replaced by an Azure Verified module.)
+(This has been replaced by an Azure Verified module in the main.bicep template.)
-3. **maintenanceConfiguration.all.bicep** - This module will loop through all subscription objects defined in an array in the Bicep parameters file and creates the maintenance configurations for the specified subscription.
+3. **maintenanceConfiguration.all.bicep** - This module will loop through all subscription objects defined in an array in the Bicep parameters file and create the maintenance configurations for the specified subscription.
 This is a custom accelerator module.
 4. **managedIdentity.bicep** - Creates the Azure managed identity which will be assigned with "Log Analytics Reader" role for the specified subscription.
 This is a custom accelerator module.
 5. **managedIdentityRoleAssignmentSubscription.bicep** - Assigns the *"Log Analytics Reader"* role to the Azure managed identity for the specified subscriptions.
 This role assignment is required in order for the alerts to function.
 This is a custom accelerator module.
 6. **alertProcessingRule.bicep** - Creates the Azure alert processing rule for the specified subscription.
 Also creates an Action group.